Looking For HIV Testing in Ukraine? Find HIV Center

 AHF started its activities in Ukraine in 2009 by supporting ART decentralization in close cooperation with the state health care facilities.

-In 2020 AIDS Healthcare Foundation-USA in Ukraine provides free health services to over 38 thousand HIV patients in 16 regions of Ukraine
+In 2022, AIDS Healthcare Foundation in Ukraine provides free health services to over 51 thousand HIV patients in 16 regions of Ukraine

 AHF Ukraine implements effective HIV prevention programs by raising awareness of the population, distributing free condoms, providing rapid testing and treating HIV and opportunistic infections.